-Once the premiere kitchen in the Bellmores for Cajun and smothered foods, packing in Cajun cuisine junkies from around the South Shore to revel in inventive mouth-warming dishes, The Bayou’s closing is already being surpassed by news of the opening of Top Hat French Quarter Kitchen on Bedford Avenue, in the former Crown Restaurant, which will offer up tantalizing Cajun-creole dishes at reasonable prices.
+Once the premiere kitchen in the Bellmores for Cajun and smothered foods, packing in Cajun cuisine junkies from around the South Shore to revel in inventive mouth-warming dishes, The Bayou’s closing has opened the door for the new Top Hat French Quarter Kitchen on Bedford Avenue, in the former Crown, which will offer up tantalizing Cajun-creole dishes at reasonable prices.

-The Crown closed fewer than two years after opening, where it struggled with the nouveau idea of matching international whiskeys and bourbons with prime-cut steaks.
-“It was too expensive,” one familiar with the presentation told Your NewsMag, so it reinvented itself as the Crown, only to bow out.
+The Crown closed fewer than two years after opening as the Crown Steakhouse, where it presented the nouveau idea of matching international whiskeys and bourbons with prime-cut steaks.
+But, “it was too expensive,” one familiar with the presentation told Your NewsMag, so it reinvented itself as the Crown, only to bow out.

 It didn’t take long for Anchor Down and Cardoon Mediterranean chef and owner Stephen Rosenbluth to size up the Crown’s inner décor and ambiance to conclude it a spot prime for a Louisiana-style restaurant ala K-Paul’s .. all the way down to its wrought iron front gate.